 It’s a wonderful place to have a fresh meal and Greeks also used it for wedding and baptism celebrations.
 Be sure to book a visit when you stay at The Margi.

-I hope you’ve enjoyed my post about where to stay along the Athenian Riviera.
-As you’ll see, it’s a very exclusive area and only half and hour (by car or taxi) from the centre, so it’s worth basing yourself here when you come to enjoy your Athens Citybreak.
+I hope you’ve enjoyed my post about where to stay along the Athens Riviera.
+As you’ve seen, it’s a very exclusive area with a good choice of places to stay, and at only half and hour (by car or taxi) from the centre, it’s worth basing yourself here when you come to enjoy your Athens Citybreak.